artsandmetaphysics/goodlifeodyssey/dialogues/why-not-make-america-christian.md

 Aaron:: Besides, Christianity isn't homogeneous.
 I know Jesus died for my sins, but I'm much less confident that infants need to be baptised.
 Who would regulate these smaller disagreements?

-Dijon:: That's a good point; I suspect the first amendment was meant to protect minority sects within Christianity more than Buddhists or other religions.
-I worry that if religion is thought to be a matter of opinion, all morality will be a matter of opinion, corroding our country.
+Dijon:: That's a good point; I suspect the first amendment was meant to protect Puritans from Anglicans more than Buddhists from Christians.
+I worry that if religion is relegated to the realm of opinion, all morality will be too---corroding our country.

 Aaron:: I believe there exists an absolutely correct moral standard, but I am not confident what it is.
-For example, I think prostituting children is almost always wrong but I'm not so sure about poor people evading their taxes.
-Similarly, I may believe that there is one true religion, but I'm not entirely confident what it is.
+Prostituting children is usually wrong but evading taxes may be debatable, especially if you're poor.
+Similarly, I may believe that there is one true religion, while not being entirely certain that I found it.

 Dijon:: I thought you said you _know_ Christianity is true?

-Aaron:: I'm not confident enough to establish it as the state religion.
+Aaron:: I do, but I'm not confident enough to establish it as the state religion.

-Dijon:: You don't need to be entirely certain, just more certain than the alternatives.
-In general, we should act proportionally to our reason.
-Therefore, you only need to be more confident in Christianity than the Constitution.
+Dijon:: You only need to be more certain than the alternatives.
+Act proportionally to reason!
+Are you believe in our Constitution more than Christianity?

-Aaron:: This is a false dilemma.
-I think you're oversimplifying the issue.
+Aaron:: This is a false dilemma!
+You're oversimplifying.

-Dijon:: I certainly am!
-There isn't enough time to undersimplify it.
+Dijon:: I am!
+There isn't enough time to undersimplify.
 Elanor woke up, so I better go!

-Aaron:: Enjoy the rest of your Sunday!
+Aaron:: Enjoy your Sunday!